Family Mediation Solicitors

 Mediation begins with a referral form.
 After submitting it, you will be contacted by a mediator to arrange a Mediation Information and Assessment Meeting (MIAM).
 This initial meeting, which will take somewhere between thirty minutes and an hour, is to determine whether mediation is the correct strategy for you and your spouse.

 During the meeting, the mediator will go through your options with you, explain how mediation works, discuss the relevant costs and advise if you may be entitled to legal aid to pay for your mediation sessions.
 Your mediator can talk to you and your partner together or individually.
 At the end of the MIAM they will let you know whether they consider mediation will or will not work for you.
 If it will, you can arrange an appointment for your first session.
 If not, they will provide you with a form that lets the court know you have considered mediation but it was not appropriate.
-This form will be required as proof, as UK family law states all couples must at least consider mediation or collaborative law before applying for a Court Order to resolve their disagreements.
+This form will be required as proof, as family law in England & Wales states all couples must at least consider mediation or collaborative law before applying for a Court Order to resolve their disagreements.